 As the name suggests you have to follow this way of eating daily.
 Some of the daily IF plans include (7):

-- 12/12 – This is a great method for a beginner who does not think that IF would be great for them or one who is afraid that they might get too hungry during the day.
+- 12/12 – This is a great method for a beginner who wants to ease in or one who is afraid that they might get too hungry during the day.
 The best thing about the 12/12 method is that, most of the 12-hour fasting window is spent asleep.

 - 14/10 – This method restricts your eating time to 10 hours a day and is said to work best on women.
 It is also a great plan for those who like eating in the morning as the feeding window typically starts at 10 am and stops at 8 pm – You can, however, change the time frame to suit your needs and lifestyle.